aldamd/seedlabs/NetSec/ARP_Attack/readme.md

 f = f'tcp and (ether src {MAC_A} or ether src {MAC_B})' pkt = sniff(iface='eth0', filter=f, prn=spoof_pkt)
 ```
-This will alter the data from A to B such that, whatever A inputs will be replaced with the character Z
+This will alter the data from A to B such that, whatever A inputs will be replaced with the characters "ZZ"

 Let's run the script on host M and see what the telnet experience becomes!
 ```shell